A modeling framework for medium to long-term energy system planning, energy policy analysis, and scenario development

 MESSAGEix is used in conjunction with MAGICC (Model for Greenhouse gas Induced Climate Change) for calculating internally consistent (probabilistic) scenarios for climate change.

-Through linkages with the MACRO model economic feedbacks on energy demand are assessed, and further linkages with the GLOBIOM (agricultural) model allows the assessment of land, forest, and water implications of energy systems.
+Through linkages with the MACRO model economic feedbacks on energy demand are assessed, and further linkages with the GLOBIOM land-use model allows the assessment of land, forest, and water implications of energy systems.

 An explicit linkage to the GAINS air pollution framework allows the assessment of health impacts of energy systems.